Enterprise MFA Self-Service.

 Works on Your Existing IAM Platform

-MYID connects natively to your existing IAM environment — no parallel MFA infrastructure, no new identity stack.
+MYID connects to your existing IAM environment.
+There is no parallel MFA infrastructure and no new identity stack.
 Your existing MFA policies, enrolled factor types, and authentication flows remain in place.
 MYID adds the self-service execution layer that your IAM platform's native tooling doesn't provide at enterprise scale.
-The result: 100% MFA coverage, maintained continuously, without admin intervention for routine actions.
+The result: better MFA continuity without turning every device change into a helpdesk ticket.

 Autonomous Recovery When Self-Service Hits a Wall

 MYID Self Verify is vendor-agnostic.
-MFA self-service works across IBM Verify, Okta, Entra ID, Active Directory, Ping Identity, ISAM, ISIM, and all major IAM platforms — including mixed and hybrid environments.
+MFA self-service works across IBM Verify, on-premise ISIM, Active Directory/LDAP, and provider-extensible IAM integrations , including mixed and hybrid environments.
 Whatever your stack, MYID works on top of it.

 100% MFA coverage.
 Achieved.
 Documented.
 Repeatable.

-100% MFA coverage isn't a configuration setting — it's an operational outcome.
+100% MFA coverage isn't a configuration setting.
+It is an operational outcome.
 It means every user in your environment has at least one enrolled, functioning MFA factor at all times.
 No gaps, no exceptions, no users who fell through the cracks during a device replacement or onboarding cohort.
 That outcome requires a self-service layer that keeps enrollment current without depending on the helpdesk to do it.

-MYID Self Verify delivered 100% MFA coverage at a leading financial institution, deployed alongside IBM Verify, with full SSO across 36 banking applications and 75% reduction in helpdesk ticket volume.
+MYID Self Verify delivered 100% MFA coverage at a leading Middle East bank, deployed alongside IBM Verify, with full SSO across 36 banking applications and 75% reduction in helpdesk ticket volume.
 Documented and published on IBM.com.

 | Metric | Result |